Pređi na sadržaj

 5. of the sun: to sink or to be obscured by clouds

-From Old Swedish þit, from Old Norse þít, according to SAOB likely from þí + at. þí is in turn an old locative, possibly related to Gothic 𐌸𐌴𐌹 (þei), and more distantly to Antički Grčki τεῖ (teî) in τεῖδε (teîde, thither).
+From Old Swedish þit, from Old Norse þít, according to SAOB likely from þí + at. þí is in turn an old locative, possibly related to Gotski 𐌸𐌴𐌹 (þei), and more distantly to Antički Grčki τεῖ (teî) in τεῖδε (teîde, thither).
 Equivalent to ty + åt

 1. there; to that place; that way, in that direction; thither